Scala-Dev/exp-docs/_pages/developers/guides/feeds.md

 # Integration
 Most of the `FEEDS` in the `EXP platform` require permissions to access the online `third party` data source.
-The `EXP platform` has a integration section to select what online data source is to be used.
+The `EXP platform` has an integration section that allows authenticating each online data source.
-Here the required `credentials` can be entered and will be stored under the used `organisation`.
+Here the required `credentials` can be associated with an `organization`.
-Each user of this `organisation` will have access to these `integrations`.
+Each user of this `organization` will have access to these `integrations`.

 ![Data Source Integration](/common_images/developers/integrations.png "Data Source Integration")